 Register for online classes.
 (Note: Spring 2014 courses open for registration on December 9, 2013.)

 To enter the classroom, all you need is an Internet connection and a browser.
-If any particular software is required for a course, this will be described in the course description.
+Any particular software required for a course will be described in the course description.
 To enter your class, you enter the user ID and password that you'll receive from The New School after you register.

-Once registered, you can purchase required books through the online bookstore and purchase required software at an educational discount.
+Once registered, you can buy required books through the online bookstore and purchase required software at an educational discount.
 Purchase art supplies and other materials locally.

 For students new to online learning, The New School provides an online technical orientation and guidance to additional resources.
 The orientation includes short exercises to familiarize students with the system.
 Visit the online student orientation center the first time you log in to the online learning portal (user ID and password required).
 The orientation remains available for reference throughout the semester.

-Personal Technical Support provided by student services professionals is available throughout the semester by telephone or email.
+Personal technical support is available throughout the semester and is provided by student services professionals, who can be reached by telephone or email.